nickthegroot/recipe-recommendation/website/ux/index.md

 ## Problem Statement

-Help busy adults find tasty yet healthy recipes that outweighs the convince and simplicity of ordering out.
+Help busy adults find tasty yet healthy recipes that outweigh the convenience and simplicity of ordering out.

 ## Tools